 Many writers aren’t aware that a copyeditor is an essential part of the editing process once they’ve finished their book.
 Or they mistakenly (but commonly) believe that a proofreader will correct all the grammar problems.
 Copyeditors are the hidden heroes of published books.

-Are you intrigued by how important copyediting is to the writing and editing process?
+Are you interested in earning more money while working from home?
 Now that you know the answer to “what is copyediting,” you can become a copyeditor and proofreader to help countless writers improve their work.
 There’s a huge demand for quality copyeditors to help writers and companies from every genre or industry produce excellent content.